 Boy, does it rain in this part of the world.
 Sometimes, living in Central America is an exercise is staying soggy and damp.
 Endless days of torrential downpours can be common at the right (or wrong) time of year.
 When the region gets hit by hurricanes and tropical storms (not super common, but not rare), the damage water causes can be devastating.

 But here’s the the thing.
 All the rain we get in Central America is a good thing.
-Yes, we see a lot of rainy days and occasional damage-causing bad weather.
+Yes, we see plenty of rainy days and occasional damage-causing bad weather.
 But speaking for myself, I would rather live in a place where it rains more than where it doesn’t rain at all.
 Central America isn’t a desert.
 It’s a region made up of lush rainforest (the clue is in the name) and for that I’m grateful.

 Central America is a region where you will see more shades of green than you’ll ever be able to count.
 That’s down to the rain we get here.
 This is all to the good.

-Guanacaste in northern Costa Rica often lacks water, and can get arid.
+Sure, there are drier areas, where water is an issue.
+Guanacaste in northern Costa Rica, for example, lacks water and can get positively arid.
 This often causes tensions between local communities and large resorts, who use tons of water to keep golf courses fresh and green.
+Much of Nicaragua – to the west of Lakes Nicaragua and Managua – feels like Guanacaste (or depending on your viewpoint, Guanacaste feels like much of Nicaragua).

 Then there’s the Azuero Peninsula in Panama, another dry part of Central America, that even has an area called Sarigua that looks and feels like a desert, although technically it’s not.
 Guatemala also has the Motagua Valley, reminiscent of Arizona.
 All these areas suffer from lack of water.

-Is the water safe to drink in Belize?
+Is the Water Safe to Drink in Belize?

 But for ice in your drink, brushing your teeth, washing fruit, making tea/coffee etc., you can use the tap water in Belize.
+Many homes and businesses in Belize also have rain cisterns which they filter for water.
+Once you’re in Belize, ask around in the area where you’re located about what they do for water.

-Is the water safe to drink in Costa Rica?
+Is the Water Safe to Drink in Costa Rica?

 As someone who lives in Costa Rica, I will give that a yes.
 I’ve been here since 2000, and have been drinking the tap water all over the country since then.

 That said, there are parts of Costa Rica where they don’t recommend drinking the water.
 This includes the Caribbean side and some more remote parts of the Osa Peninsula.
-Oftentimes in Guanacaste, where there are often shortages, the water comes from individual tanks or wells, and sometimes hotels will tell you not to drink it.
+Oftentimes in Guanacaste, where there are shortages, the water comes from individual tanks or wells, and hotels will occasionally tell you not to drink it.

 But in general, throughout Costa Rica, you’ll have no issues drinking the tap water.

-Is the water safe to drink in El Salvador?
+Is the Water Safe to Drink in El Salvador?

 We would say no for El Salvador.
 Although if you’re in San Salvador, the capital city, chances are the water coming out of your tap is okay to drink, although it can taste pretty chlorinated.
 Outside of the city, avoid drinking the tap water.